nus-cs2113-AY2324S1/ip/README.md

 ## Here are some of the things I can do!

-=Create 3 types of Tasks:
+Create 3 types of Tasks:
 <details>
 1. Todo: Tasks which are not time sensitive.
 2. Deadline: Tasks which are time sensitive, able to indicate deadline using /by.